kasir-barati/graphql-js-ts/docs/best-practices/caching.md

 ### Considerations

-Query complexity (AKA query depth) is important since:
+Query complexity (and query depth) is important since:

 - Our cache storage might run out of space if we cache a lot of queries.
 - Or on the other hand we might be kicking cached data out of our storage too soon if the cardinality[^2] of our queries are too high.